anestercommprod/AppInternetRestrictor/README.md

-# AppInternetRestrictor
+# App Internet Restrictor
 Restrict Windows Applications from being able to access internet, both in and outbound connections with a simple command line interface.

 ![image](https://github.com/anestercommprod/AppInternetRestrictor/assets/108794312/257197f5-4c88-4774-9e77-eb3c41fbb750)

 # Steps to use:
-1. Download compiled application or compile the code by yourself
+1. Download compiled application (file `AppRestricter.exe`) or compile the code by yourself
 2. Launch the program with Admin privileges.
 3. Type "help" in the command line interface